trijesh61/ML-Health-Insurance-Premium-Prediction/README.md

-# ML-Insurance-Premium-Prediction
+# ML-Insurance-Premium-predictor
-Machine Learning Project that predicts the insurance premium
+Predicts the Premium amount using machine learning